inthewaves/AppUpdateServerGenerator/README.md

 Note: The `add` command asks for optional release notes for every package.
 In this example, there are release notes added to the latest version of the Auditor app.
-The `add` command also takes extra time to generate all of the deltas.
+The `add` command also takes extra time to generate all the deltas.

 <!-- tree --dirsfirst --du -h app_repo_data -->
 ```plain